dinosauria123/Koko/NR_Replacement.md

 The original KDP-2 software relies on several subroutines from "Numerical Recipes in Fortran 77, 2nd Edition" (NR).
 In Koko, these subroutines were either removed or re-implemented using open-source software.
-The following table lists the replacements of the original NR subroutines.
+The following table lists the subroutines replacing the original NR subroutines.